advanced-ads/advanced-ads-visual-composer/readme.txt

 == Screenshots ==

-1. New Ad elements added to the Ad group in WPBakery Page Builder
+1. Ad group in the WPBakery Page Builder with a choice to add ads, ad groups, and manual placements

 == Changelog ==